auth0/docs/articles/client-platforms/vanillajs/02-custom-login.md

 ---
 title: Custom Login
-description: This tutorial will show you how to use the Auth0 library to add custom authentication and authorization to your web app.
+description: This tutorial demonstrates how to use the Auth0 library to add custom authentication and authorization to your web app
 ---

 <%= include('../../_includes/_package', {